LilianaSepulveda/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 753 hello permission of the file hello of this way -rwxr-x-wx chmod --reference=olleh hello  the mode of the file hello the same as ollehs mode, mirror task chmod -R a+X ./  add execute permission to all subdirectories of the current directory for the owner, group  and all other users
+chmod 753 hello permission of the file hello of this way -rwxr-x-wx chmod --reference=olleh hello  the mode of the file hello the same as ollehs mode, mirror task chmod -R a+X ./  add execute permission to all subdirectories of the current directory for the owner, group  and all other users mkdir -m 751 dir_holberton creates a directory called dir_holberton with permissions 751 in the working directory